skanda-vyas-srinivasan/jam-queue-optimizer/README.md

 # Jam Queue Optimizer

-Research-heavy prototype for **audio-based music comparison, multi-user candidate retrieval, and constrained queue construction** over a local song catalog.
+This is a research-heavy prototype for audio-based music comparison, candidate retrieval for multi-users with varying overlap, and constrained sequencing over a catalog of songs.
+The result is a hybrid system ...

-This repo is not meant to be read as a polished consumer app.
-The current focus is the modeling substrate for a future collaborative queueing application:
+This repo isn't really meant to be read as a polished consumer app; its current focus is to be the underlying surface for a future collaborative queueing app.

-- can audio embeddings recover meaningful local taste structure?
-- when do cross-genre links remain musically defensible?
-- how should **preference similarity** differ from **transition similarity**?
-- where should heuristics stop and exact optimization begin in a queueing pipeline?

-The result is a hybrid system:

-1. **Retrieve** candidate songs from a local audio catalog using content-based similarity.
-2. **Rank / shortlist** candidates for a multi-user room with lightweight heuristics.
-3. **Optimize** the final queue with integer programming over the shortlisted songs.

-Also, the song
-## Research Framing

-The motivating question is not simply “can songs be clustered from audio?”
-The more interesting problem is whether an audio-only comparison space is rich enough to surface:

-- local taste pockets rather than only broad genre buckets
-- bridge songs that make sense for multiple listeners
-- distinctions between “songs I would like” and “songs that actually flow together in sequence”

-This repo treats queue generation as a downstream consequence of those representation and retrieval choices.
-The long-term application idea is a collaborative listening system, but this repository is intentionally centered on the **retrieval + ranking + optimization core** rather than deployment, streaming integration, or product plumbing.

-## Current Pipeline
+## Motivation

 ### 1. Audio Representation

-Each song is embedded from local audio using `librosa` in [music_queue/artifacts.py](music_queue/artifacts.py):
+Each song is embedded from local audio using librosa using:

 - MFCC mean/std
 - chroma mean/std
 - spectral contrast mean/std

-This is a **handcrafted baseline**, not a learned embedding model.
+This is a handcrafted baseline, not a learned embedding model.
 The design is intentionally simple, interpretable, and cheap enough to iterate on locally.

-The artifact builder produces:

-- `embeddings.npy`: full-song embeddings for retrieval
-- `intro_embeddings.npy`: first 20s embeddings
-- `outro_embeddings.npy`: last 20s embeddings
-- `song_names.npy`
-- `song_folders.npy`

 ### 2. Retrieval Similarity

-In [music_queue/catalog.py](music_queue/catalog.py), full-song embeddings are standardized per feature dimension across the catalog and then compared with cosine similarity.
+During Retrieval, full-song embeddings are standardized per feature dimension across the catalog and then compared with cosine similarity.

+Representing each user as a single vector was something I considered early on, but averaging music taste is usually a bad idea.
+If I have two strong taste pockets, like rage music and dreamy synth-heavy music, the average can place me somewhere in the middle, near a genre like alt-rock which I don't really care about.
+You end up with an artificial taste profile that smooths over both sides instead of preserving either one.
+Because of that, it made more sense to let individual-liked songs drive retrieval rather than collapsing the whole user into a single vector.

-This gives the main **retrieval similarity** used for:
+This gives the main retrieval similarity used for:

 - nearest-neighbor lookup
 - user-level candidate scoring
 - room-level ranking

-Retrieval is **song-seeded**, not cluster-seeded:
+Retrieval is song-based, not cluster-based:

-- each user supplies liked songs
-- each liked song retrieves nearest neighbors
-- candidate sets are merged across users

 That choice preserves multi-modal taste better than collapsing a user into one averaged profile too early.

-### 3. Transition Similarity
+### 3. Transition Scoring

 Queue transitions use a different signal than retrieval.